kfiruza/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+   .forEach does not return anything.
+   .map returns a new array of the same size.

 2. What is the difference between a function and a method?

+  A function is a piece of code that is called by name, and can optionally return data or value.
+   A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+  A closure is the combination of a function bundled together.
+Functions are enclosed with their variables, and inner nested functions can access the outer function's scope.

 4. Describe the four rules of the 'this' keyword.